SallyB1988/burger/README.md

 ## Eat Your Burger
 Click on the `Eat` button on the ticket of the burger you would like to consume.
 You will see a quick image of someone enjoying the burger, and then the ticket will be moved to the 'Consumed Burgers' column.

-## Technologies Used
+## Code Details
-Zippy's Burger Shop is deployed on Heroku and uses the following
+Zippy's Burger Shop is deployed on Heroku and uses the following technologies.
+This version of Zippy's uses a basic ORM written by me.
 * MySQL
-* Sequelize
 * NodeJS
 * Express
 * Handlebars